Bachelor and Master Theses

 Overall Description

-Agents are systems that can move, function, and collaborate with others (e.g., humans or machines) without human intervention.
+Autonomous agents are systems that can move, function, and collaborate with others (e.g., humans or machines) without human intervention.
 Self-driving cars, drones, robots, and autonomous construction equipment are examples of agents in our real lives.
+For example, in Fig.1, a self-driving car is trying to merge onto the highway, which requires it to accelerate, turn, and act to possible emergencies, like parked broken down vehicles.

 Fig 1.
-An example of multi-agent systems
+An example of a self-driving car on highway, generated by CommonRoad

 Content of the thesis